wentuoc/tp/docs/DeveloperGuide.md

 ###### Component Level: DeleteCommand Class

-- Inherits from the abstract `RemoveDeleteCommand` class
+- Inherits from the abstract `RemoveDeleteCommand` class, which in turn inherits from the abstract `Command` class.
-- Implements the `execute(MealManager mealmanager, UserInterface ui)` method
+- Implements the `execute(MealManager mealmanager, UserInterface ui)` method.
 - Uses logging (via `logger.fine(...)` to indicate successful deletion.
-- Retrieves the main meal list using `mealManager.getMainMeals()` (inherited logic)
+- Retrieves the main meal list using `mealManager.getMainMeals()` (inherited logic).
-- Removes the meal at the specified index (inherited logic)
+- Removes the meal at the specified index (inherited logic).
-- Retrieves the wish list using `mealManager.getWishList()`
+- Retrieves the wish list using `mealManager.getWishList()`.
-- Checks if the deleted meal exists in the wish list using `wishlist.contains(...)`
+- Checks if the deleted meal exists in the wish list using `wishlist.contains(...)`.
-- If it exists, removes it using `wishList.removeMeal(...)`
+- If it exists, removes it using `wishList.removeMeal(...)`.
-- Calls `ui.printRemovedMessage(...)` to notify the user of removal from the wish list
+- Calls `ui.printRemovedMessage(...)` to notify the user of removal from the wish list.

 ###### Code Example
 ```java